What is Pilates?

 From a physics perspective, using springs varies from using “weights” because a spring will change its kinetic energy dependent on how far it is pulled out and therefore, is not under a constant and unchanging amount of load or force.
 This causes the body to have to constantly adjust to the imposed demands of this changing load.
 Also, working out on moveable equipment adds an extra stability challenge, forcing the body to have to recruit deeper stabilizing muscles (core) to keep the body in the correct position.

 Increases in lean muscle mass through resistance training can increase the metabolic rate and energy consumption, which is important for weight loss.
-However, resistance training and Pilates is not enough on its own to achieve decreases in BMI and subcutaneous fat.
+However, resistance training and exercise sessions are not enough to achieve decreases in BMI and subcutaneous fat.
 It is important to combine this type of exercise with healthy eating and cardiovascular exercise.

 I am after long and lean muscles, not bulky muscles.
-Is Pilates right for me?
+Is Body Tone Pilates right for me?

 What ages can attend Pilates?

-At Q Pilates Brisbane we have age ranges between 13-80+ years old.
-Pilates can be tailored for all ages and abilities and is a perfect way to exercise throughout life’s different ages and stages.
+At Q Pilates we have age ranges between 13-80+ years old.
+Our physiotherapist-run exercise sessions can be tailored for all ages and abilities and is a perfect way to exercise throughout life’s different ages and stages.

 We do require that all our participants are at least 13 years old as it is important for children to have enough understanding of the principles and the equipment to perform the exercises safely.